 As contextual framework for Rovhistorier | Histories of Predation-and as part of her music project Donnimaar-Kølbæk Iversen activates subjugated folksongs about merpeople from her East Atlantic home region in Western Jutland.
-Donnimaar is based on 19th-century folklore collector Evald Tang Kristensen's collection of songs, including examples from Kølbæk Iversen's great-great-great-great-grandmother Johanne Thygesdatter, who was one of Tang Kristensen's informants.
-Donnimaar is included in the exhibition in the form of a series of performances and a subsequent album release.
+Donnimaar is based on 19th-century folklore collector Evald Tang Kristensen's collection of songs, including examples from Kølbæk Iversen's great-great-great-grandmother Johanne Tygesdatter, who was one of Tang Kristensen's informants.
+Donnimaar is included in the exhibition in the form of a series of performances.